Drake2Dev/PinPhotos/README.md

 **Swipe up and hold** from the bottom of the screen, then confirm with your PIN, pattern, or fingerprint.

 > **📌 Note:** Exact steps to unpin can vary if your device uses **button navigation** (a Back/Home/Recent Apps button layout) instead of gestures.
 Not sure which you have? **The first time you pin any app**, Android will briefly show on-screen instructions for how to unpin it—pay attention to that message, as it's tailored to your specific device and navigation style.

+---

+## Requirements & Compatibility

+- **Minimum OS:** Android 9.0 (Pie) or higher
+- **Navigation:** Works with both gesture and button navigation (see [How to Exit PinPhotos](#how-to-exit-pinphotos) above for details)

+### Permissions Used

+PinPhotos does **not** request broad storage or media permissions.
+Instead, it uses Android's built-in folder picker (Storage Access Framework), which means:

+- You choose the exact folder you want PinPhotos to access.
+- Android grants read access to **only that specific folder**—nothing else on your device.
+- No manifest permissions are required, and no system popup asking to "access all photos" or "access all files" ever appears.

+This design keeps PinPhotos true to its privacy-first goal: it only sees what you explicitly show it.